ColbyBurkett/Python-web-server/README.md

 **_Tested on Python v3.8_**

 This webserver is BASIC.
 Do not hit it from multiple sophisticated browsers, and multiple machines.
 It's meant for simple file get/put.
-It will likely timeout if under any significant load
+It will likely timeout under any significant load

 curl or wget can be used to send files with options similar to the following:
 ```